dmcinerney/Summarization/README.md

 ## Configuring the model

-In order to configure the model, edit the parameters at the top of the `train_model.py` script.
+In order to configure the model, edit the parameters at the top of the `train_model.py` and `eval_model.py` scripts.
 You can edit the default parameters in `parameters.py`.
-Any parameters not appearing at the top of the `train_model.py` script will be set to the default parameters.
+Any parameters not appearing at the top of the `train_model.py` and `eval_model.py` scripts will be set to the default parameters.

 ## Run Training